pasqal-io/horqrux/docs/index.md

 new_state = apply_gate(state, RX(param_value, target_qubit, control_qubit))
 ```

-A fully differentiable variational circuit is simply a sequence of gates which are applied to a state.
+We can now build a fully differentiable variational circuit by simply defining a sequence of gates
+and a set of initial parameter values we want to optimize.
 Lets fit a function using a simple circuit class wrapper.

 ```python exec="on" source="material-block" html="1"